OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/chains.md

 ---
 title: chains
-description: This page provides comprehensive instructions on how to get option chain for a stock using openbb.stocks.options API.
+description: "This page provides comprehensive instructions on how to get option chain" for a stock using openbb.stocks.options API.
 It provides examples including how to retrieve data from 'Nasdaq' and fetch specific expiration dates.
 keywords: